-For the purposes of the selection process of key elements the following sequence of operation can be used:
+For the purposes of the selection of the key elements the following steps should be followed:

-- 1. Prepare a list of all natural habitats CORINE biotopes and species of flora and fauna specific to the site being planned, which are included in Appendices I, II and III of the Bern Convention and others which are considered by the team as important for the territory. - 2.
-It is recommended to include in the list both the habitats and / or the species of flora and fauna that existed in the past and may be recovered, and those that can be pre-located. - 3.
-Add to the list these ecological processes and other aspects (significant for the protection or recovery of species or habitats), which can be considered a key element of the territory. - 4.
-Remove from the list those elements that are not important to the protected area and are therefore not necessary to formulate management objectives.
-Priority species and habitats should not be excluded, even if their management should be planned only as monitoring. - 5.
-The elements that remain are considered key for the management - 6.
-It is the purpose of formulating management regimes and norms.
+1. Prepare a list of all habitats and species of flora and fauna on the site, belonging to Resolution No. 6 (1996) and Annexes I, II and III of the Bern Convention.
+Other habitats and species, considered as important for the territory of the site, can be included as well, on the discretion of the team.

+It is recommended to include both the habitats and/or the species of flora and fauna that existed in the past and may be recovered, and those that can be pre-located.

+- 2. Add to the list the ecological processes and other aspects (significant for the protection or recovery of the species or habitats), which can be considered as a key element of the site territory. - 3.
+Remove from the list the elements that are not important to the site and for which it is not necessary to formulate management objectives.

-Step 5: Adaptive Management plan
+The elements that form the list should be considered as key for the management and are the purpose for formulating management regimes and norms.

+STEP 5: ADAPTIVE MANAGEMENT PLAN

-The improvement of management strategies with respect to climate change impacts begins with a site-specific integrated management approach, addressed by adaptive management planning.
+Improving management strategies with respect to climate change should begin with a site-specific integrated management approach, addressed by adaptive management planning.
 Adaptive management is a dynamic process where people of many talents and disciplines come together to make the right decision in the best interests of the resources.